Table of Contents

 Key Features:

-• Automatic round-ups: Acorns links to your debit or credit card and rounds up your purchases, investing the spare change.
+- Automatic Roundups: it links to the debit or credit card and rounds up the purchases and invests the leftover change.

-• Retirement and checking accounts: Acorns offers Acorns Later, an individual retirement account (IRA), and Acorns Spend, a checking account with no fees.
+- Retirement and checking accounts: Acorns offers you both Acorns Later, an IRA, and Acorns Spend, a fee-free checking account.

 Why Acorns is Great for Beginners: